-Unorthodox braids can only be made (easily) by finger-held loop braiding methods.
-This makes them very unusual—most braids can be made by more than one braiding method.
-For example, square braids can be made with hand-held loop braiding, finger loops, kumihimo stand-and-bobbin techniques, or various free-end braiding techniques.
-To a somewhat obsessed fingerloop braider, this makes unorthodox braids a very special type of braid!
+Unorthodox braids can only be made (easily) by fingerloop braiding.
+This isn’t very common—most braids can be made by more than one braiding method.
+To a somewhat obsessed fingerloop braider like me, this makes unorthodox braids a very special type of braid!

 It might actually be the case that some of my unorthodox braids of many loops (but only two loop transfers) have never been braided before.
-I don’t mean to imply that no-one else would be able to think them up or make them.
-It’s just that, back when loop braiding was widespread and common, there would be no incentive for a braider to bother with using more than 9 or 10 finger-held loops.
+This isn’t because no-one else would be able to think them up!
+But back when loop braiding was widespread and common, there would be no incentive for a single braider to bother with using more than 9 finger-held loops.

 At some point, I hope to get around to posting about some of these fun unorthodox braids of many loops.
 If you are interested, you can experiment and find some on your own.
 My 9-loop and 11-loop tutorials have a little info about possible unorthodox variations in the ‘notes’ sections following the tutorials.
 Leave a comment below or contact me by email if you are interested, and I can give you some more info, plus maybe scrape a post together a little sooner—ie a real tutorial, with photos and video.